 School ofBusinessContinueContinue to the School of Business's website

 The School of Business at Southern integrates faith and business to prepare students for professional careers.

 - We provide a broad background knowledge of the free enterprise system within a framework of moral and ethical guidelines.

 - We strive to train Christ-centered leaders who are globally focused while caring about their communities and workplace.

 - The long term care administration program is accredited by the National Association of Boards of Examiners of Long Term Care Administrators.

 - Study tours to Asia, Africa, and Europe, along with the on-campus Marketing Research Institute, help integrate theoretical knowledge and practical skills in real-world settings.

 - Business graduates score above national and state averages for accounting and other certification exams and tests.

-- The school of business is accredited by the International Assembly for Collegiate Business Education.
+- The school of business is accredited by the International Accreditation Council for Business Education.